There are 15 species of pothos, all of which are easy-care climbing and trailing members of the Araceae family of plants.

-When watering pothos too much water can lead to root and stem rot, which leads to soft brown spots and dead leaves.
+When watering pothos, overwatering can lead to root and stem rot, which leads to soft brown spots and dead leaves.
 Too little watering leads to dry, desiccated brown leaves.

-It is best to use the soak-and-dry watering method, wherein you allow the soil to become relatively dry and then provide a thorough soaking.
+It is best to just your watering schedule and use the soak-and-dry watering method to allow the soil to become relatively dry and then provide a thorough soaking.

 This allows the plant to take in plenty of water while allowing ample air circulation in the potting medium.

-If your plant is suffering from a lack of water, do the following:
+If your plant is suffering from underwatering, do the following:

 - Cut away the damaged leaves and give them a good soaking.